 We believe that creativity and innovation work best when diverse and unexpected connections are fostered across student groups, faculty, and academic-professional boundaries.
-To further these connections, the Innovation Studies program hosts regular events during the Fall and Spring semesters to support the curriculum and projects across the university.
+To further these connections, the Innovation Studies program sponsors a Makerspace in Hinderlie Hall to support creativity, our curriculum, and student involvement across campus.

 During 2021-2022, our Makerspace is open again in the ground floor of Hinderlie Hall on upper campus.
 Please drop anytime (9:00 a.m. to 9:00 p.m.) to use the materials.
 We also have open Makerspace hours on Mondays, Wednesdays, and Friday from 6:00 p.m. to 8:00 p.m., in which the space is curated by intern Eli Parks.
 Eli can help you find a project to do and they will provide access to any locked equipment (such as sewing machines, electronics, paints, and so on).

 Our student-curated virtual learning zone (LuteShare) is still available to you, whether you are on campus or not.
 Watch PLU students online and add your own videos too!

 2020-2021 in the Makerspace

 During 2020-2021, Innovation Studies launched a virtual Makerspace called LuteShare to provide crafting and design inspiration for those who could not come to campus.
 You are still welcome to use this student-curated resource:

 The site was designed and created by Maddie Lamwers, who welcomes your comments and contributions.
 Please email Maddie at firstname.lastname@example.org about any of the projects featured.
 You can now do them in person!